Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use each mode ('full' for comprehensive validation, 'minimal' for quick checks), guiding the agent on mode selection.
-It does not explicitly mention when not to use this tool, but the context of siblings implies when to use alternatives.
+The description gives explicit guidance on when to use each mode ('full' for comprehensive, 'minimal' for quick check).
+It does not explicitly exclude alternatives or state when not to use it, but the context implies it's for node config vs workflow validation.
+A clear use case is provided.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.